ABIF-McGill/Intro_to_Fiji_Macros/README.md

 # Introduction to Fiji: Programming and Writing Macros for Image analysis

-An *illuminate-virtual* interactive workshop offered by the ABIF
+An *illuminate-virtual* interactive workshop organized by the ABIF, taking place online on October 21 2021.

 <br>